Vietnam.vn - Nền tảng quảng bá Việt Nam

 Why pay ransom?

-Lockbit has hit several major organizations around the world in recent months, stealing and leaking sensitive data if victims refuse to pay ransoms.
+Lockbit has attacked several major organizations around the world in recent months, stealing and leaking sensitive data if victims refuse to pay ransoms.
 In just three years, Lockbit has become the world's leading ransomware threat, according to Reuters, citing US officials.

 Lockbit is believed to have hacked more than 1,700 US organizations in almost every sector from financial services and food to schools, transportation and government agencies.

-Some companies that have been hacked have quietly paid the ransom in order to get back online quickly and avoid the reputational damage of having their sensitive data leaked publicly.
+Some companies that have been hacked have quietly paid the ransom to get back online quickly and avoid the reputational damage of having their sensitive data leaked publicly.
 Victims who don’t have digital backups that allow them to restore their systems without decryption sometimes have no choice but to pay the ransom, according to Reuters.

 Source link